Revisiting the Approximate Carath\'eodory Problem via the Frank-Wolfe Algorithm: Convergence rates of the Frank-Wolfe algorithm

 There are two step-size strategies for which the convergence of FW has been well studied.
 The strategy first considered historically \cite{fw56,levitin66,demyanov70} is

 It is obtained by minimizing the quadratic upper bound from smoothness:

 and guarantees progress at each iteration, i.e., we have always $f(x_{t+1})\leq f(x_t)$.
 However, it requires some knowledge of the smoothness constant $L$ of $f$.
-To avoid such a requirement, \cite{dunn78} proposed \emph{open loop} strategies, basically in the form $\gamma_t\sim1/t$.
+To avoid such a requirement, \emph{open loop} strategies have been proposed \cite{dunn78}, basically in the form $\gamma_t\sim1/t$.
 We will refer to

 as the \emph{open-loop} strategy, as used in \cite{jaggi13fw}; the strategy~\eqref{closed} is thus referred to as the \emph{closed-loop} strategy.
 The open-loop strategy does not ensure progress at each iteration but it is very simple to implement and its oblivious decaying allows analyses of FW in different settings, e.g., with stochastic gradients.
 Lemma~\ref{lem:init} bounds the primal gap at $x_1$.